-Feedback from players and survey responses showed that the majority of players enjoyed playing See It.
-All but one player was successful in finding two spots and several people found more spots than required.
-Participants also each created a spot as part of their activities but only after gaining initial experience in hunting for spots.
-Despite this, our analysis revealed that several challenges existed directly as a result of incorporating player-generated content into the game.
+Our analysis also revealed a number of challenges that existed as a result of user creation in the game that we outline next.
 These relate to using the game to increase physical activity and also the effects of our efforts to design the game so that it would be flexible and grow over time.
-We outline these next.

-5.1 Challenges with Reviewing and Monitoring Content
+Challenges with Reviewing and Monitoring Content

 As mentioned, we reviewed the details of each spot creation using the See It site.
-We classified 11 of 61 spots as being problematic and we did not approve them.
-In these cases, we suspected either the spot was too visible and likely to be stolen, it was placed on personal residential property (where players are not likely to want to venture), or, in the case of one, it did not meet the rules and fell outside of a 1 km distance from its start location (as mentioned).
+We classified 11 spots as being problematic and we did not approve them.
+In these cases, we suspected either the spot was too visible and likely to be stolen, it was placed on personal residential property (where players are not likely to want to venture), or, in the case of one, it did not meet the rules and fell outside of a 1 km distance from its start location.
 The remaining 50 of the 61 spots met the rules of the game and were deemed as 'good' for others to find because they did not appear to have any of the above problems.